-#3 Updated by mbouchar about 1 year ago
+#3 Updated by mbouchar over 1 year ago

 Following my findings, I did a couple more tests with the controller configuration.
 I was able to get the controller working correctly with Dolphin by modifying the "Desktop Configuration" of the controller to the "Gamepad" template (must use Big Picture Mode to modify that configuration).

 That means that the Steam Controller is always recognized as a Gamepad, so no more mouse and keyboard emulation.
 This is a documented issue with buggy games that do not handle correctly the fact that the Steam Controller is both a gamepad and a mouse / keyboard at the same time.